• Skip to main content

 Nicki Huntsman Smith – Surviving Against Overwhelming Odds

-Nicki Huntsman Smith won the EPIC (Electronic Publishers Industry Coalition) for “Best Science Fiction eBook” in 2017 for her novel Troop of Shadows.
-As our Author of the Day, she tells us all about this book, the inspiration behind it and her characters.
+Nicki Huntsman Smith won the EPIC (Electronic Publishers Industry Coalition) for “Best Science Fiction eBook” for her novel Troop of Shadows.
+As our Author of the Day, she tells us all about this book, the inspiration behind it, and her characters.

 Please give us a short introduction to what Troop of Shadows is about.